Helion55/DevSecOps-on-Netflix-Clone/README.md

 ## Project Overview

 A Netflix-Clone application Build-Test and Deployed using DevSecOps practices.
 I have created 2 Kubernetes clusters.
 One on Vagrant machine using Ansible and other on Azure(AKS) using Terraform.
 The application was build and containerized form a pipeline build on GitLabCI and then Deployed on the clusters using ArgoCD.
 Container image was created from Docker and scanned with Trivy.
 Helm was used for installing ArgoCD, Prometheus and Grafana.
 Prometheus is fetching cluster health matrics and Grafana is showing this information on a Dashboad.
-To do the project follow the steps below ...
+This project can be rebuild following the steps below .

 ### Tech-Stack

 1. GitLab
-   - Implementing the Pipeline of Test and Build.
+   - Executing the Pipeline of Test and Build.

 2. Docker
    - Containerizing the applications.